Postgraduation Modular “Blue Economy Sustainable and Regenerative”

 The blue economy encompasses all aquatic spaces, including the ocean, seas, coasts, lakes, rivers, and groundwater.
 It includes a wide range of economic activities related to aquatic environments, such as fishing, aquaculture, blue tourism, ports and maritime transport, shipbuilding and repair, ocean renewable energy, blue biotechnology, marine robotics, education and research, among others.

-The blue economy focuses on the sustainable use of aquatic resources and the promotion of economic development without compromising the health and sustainability of the ocean, the planet, people, and communities.
+The blue economy focuses on the use of aquatic resources and the promotion of economic development without compromising the health and sustainability of the ocean, the planet, people, and communities.

-According to data shared by the United Nations*, the sustainable blue economy is emerging as a key and rapidly growing sector.
-Between 1995 and 2020, it grew 2.5 times, outpacing the 1.9-fold growth of the global economy.
+According to data shared by the United Nations*, the sustainable blue economy stands out as a fast-growing key sector.
+Between 1995 and 2020, it grew 2.5 times, surpassing the global economy’s growth of 1.9 times.
+In 2023, the global value generated by the various sectors of the sustainable blue economy exceeded 2.2 trillion dollars—about 7% of global trade value.

 * UNCTAD (2025)